unfoldingWord/uw-content-validation/src/components/repo-check/README.md

   // repoName='en_ta' // Translation Academy (markdown files)
   // repoName='en_tw' // Translation Words (markdown files)
   // repoName='en_obs' // Open Bible Stories (markdown files)
-  // repoName='fr_ulb' // No alignment so smaller files (faster)
+  repoName='fr_ulb' // No alignment so smaller files (faster)

   // If we don't put the branch here, the default branch is used
   // branch='master'

   // Default displayType is 'ErrorsWarnings'
-  //  Alternatives are `SevereMediumLow', 'SingleList'
+  //  Alternatives are `SevereMediumLow', 'SingleList' displayType='SingleList'
-  //displayType='SevereMediumLow'

   // Specifying maximumSimilarMessages and extractLength is just to show off options
   //  -- those fields are not necessary (or normal) here